 - Chocolate — we love going for dark chocolate chunks that are roughly chopped but vegan chocolate chips work just as well.

-Just a pinch of baking powder, salt and some vanilla extract to support the sweetness and your vegan cookie cake batter can bake to perfection within 20 minutes!
+Just a pinch of baking powder, salt and some vanilla extract to support the sweetness and your vegan cookie batter can bake to perfection within 20 minutes!

 Create the batter

-Make the first part of your cookie cake batter by placing the dates, almond butter and vanilla extract into a food processor jar and pulse to obtain a puree.
+Make the first part of your cookie batter by placing the dates, almond butter and vanilla extract into a food processor jar and pulse to obtain a puree.

 If the mixture is too dry and won’t come together, add a splash of water or soy milk.